samuelarbibe/taki/README.md

 # About This Project
 The creator of this project is Samuel Arbibe, a 12th grade student in Ostrovsky High-School in Raanana.
-This is project is for my Computer Science matriculation;
+This project is my Computer Science matriculation Final project.

+# Features
+This game is a Multiplayer Card game, played on windows-based PCs' and Android devices.